History of USM Alger (1937–1962)

-Stand Up : Hamid Bahri - Mohamed Hamdi - Youssef Choudar - Benhora - Franck Bailek (GK) - Driss.
+Stand Up : Hamid Bahri – Mohamed Hamdi – Youssef Choudar – Benyoucef Benhoura – Franck Bailek (GK) – M'hamed Idriss.

-Sitting Smain - Mokrane - Nasri - Ortula - Houari.
+Sitting Smain – Mokrane – M'hamed Nasri – Ortula – Maâmar Haouari.

 The history of Union Sportive Muslmane Algéroise between 1937 and 1962, commonly referred to as USM Alger or simply USMA, is an Algerian professional association football club based in Algiers, as a Muslim football club under French colonial rule.
 It quickly becomes a symbol of national identity and pride for Algerians.
 USMA competes in the lower divisions of the Algiers League.
 World War II disrupts football activity.
 Despite limited resources and colonial repression, the club survives and maintains strong community support.

 A difficult period marked by discrimination against Muslim clubs.
 USMA occasionally reaches the top division of the Algiers League but is disadvantaged compared to European teams.
 It becomes a gathering point for nationalist youth.

 1954: The Algerian War of Independence begins.
 Several players and officials join or support the FLN (National Liberation Front).
 USMA withdraws from all official competitions following an FLN directive, along with other Muslim clubs, as a protest against colonial control.
 The club enters a period of silent resistance.

 1956–1962: No official activity.
-However, USMA remains alive in people’s memory.
+However, USMA remains alive in people's memory.
 Many former players and leaders participate in the independence struggle; some are imprisoned or martyred.
 In July 5, 1962: Algeria gains independence.
 USMA is revived and reenters national competition, becoming part of the new era of Algerian football.

-From 1937 to 1962, USM Alger was more than just a football club.
-It stood as a powerful symbol of resistance, cultural identity, and national pride during the colonial era, playing a quiet but vital role in Algeria’s road to independence.